rosalindfranklininstitute/python-multem/README.md

 Copyright Diamond Light Source, 2019.

-Distributed under the terms of the GPLv3 license, halerror is free and open source software.
+Distributed under the terms of the GPLv3 license, python-multem is free and open source software.